clokep/relapse/docs/admin_api/user_admin_api.md

   - `address` - **string**, required.
 The third-party ID itself, e.g. `alice@example.com` for `email` or `447470274584` (for a phone number with country code "44") and `19254857364` (for a phone number with country code "1") for `msisdn`.
-  Note: If a threepid is removed from a user via this option, Synapse will also attempt to remove that threepid from any identity servers it is aware has a binding for it.
+  Note: If a threepid is removed from a user via this option, Relapse will also attempt to remove that threepid from any identity servers it is aware has a binding for it.
 - `external_ids` - **array**, optional.
 Allow setting the identifier of the external identity provider for SSO (Single sign-on).
 More details are in the configuration manual under the